- Oops!Something went wrong.Please try again later.

-Restaurant Brands International, Inc. QSR reported first-quarter 2020 results, wherein earnings and revenues missed the Zacks Consensus Estimate.
-The top and the bottom lines also declined on a year-over-year basis.
-Following the results, the company’s shares declined nearly 2% on May 1.
+Restaurant Brands International, Inc. QSR reported strong first-quarter 2021 results, with earnings and revenues surpassing the Zacks Consensus Estimate.
+Moreover. the metrics improved on a year-over-year basis.
+Following the results, shares of the company moved up 1.2% during trading hours on Apr 30.

 Restaurant Brands International Inc. Price, Consensus and EPS Surprise

 Restaurant Brands International Inc. price-consensus-eps-surprise-chart | Restaurant Brands International Inc. Quote

 Restaurant Brands operates through three segments — Tim Hortons, Burger King and Popeye’s Louisiana Kitchen.